 pato (duck): cuac cuac

 vaca (cow): mu

 Because the song is traditional, there are versions with slightly different lyrics.
 I teach a very common version with these words:

 Los pollitos dicen pío, pío, pío

 La gallina busca el maíz y el trigo.

 Les da la comida y les presta abrigo.

 Here is a video with the lyrics on the screen and illustrations to support the meaning of the words.

-You can purchase and download the illustrations from the video to make a book and use as coloring pages here.
+You can get a free download of the illustrations from the video to make a book and use as coloring pages here.
 The download also includes other activities for the song and another coloring-story book Debajo de un botón.
 Get Los Pollitos and Debajo de un Botón here.